 And as long as systemic racism, settler colonization, and oppression continue to harm the health and safety of Tribal citizens at Warm Springs, none of us will enjoy the freedom we deserve.
 As Emma Lazarus said, “None of us is free until we are all free.”

-How much money has been raised since the The Chúush Fund was established?
-Since it was established in August 2019 The Chúush Fund has raised over $240,000 for the Confederated Tribes of Warm Springs (as of August 3, 2020).
-This number does not include donations made to any Facebook Fundraisers as those funds have yet to be received and recorded by MRG Foundation.
+How much money has been raised since The Chúush Fund was established?
+Since it was established in August 2019 The Chúush Fund has raised over $301,000 for the Confederated Tribes of Warm Springs (as of August 31, 2020).
+This number includes some donations made to any Facebook Fundraisers.